brainhubeu/react-carousel/README.md

 ## License

-react-carousel is copyright © 2018-2020 [Brainhub](https://brainhub.eu/?utm_source=github) It is free software, and may be redistributed under the terms specified in the [license](LICENSE.md).
+react-carousel is copyright © 2018-2020 [Brainhub](https://brainhub.eu/?utm_source=github).
+It is free software and may be redistributed under the terms specified in the [license](LICENSE.md).

 ## About